bevyengine/bevy_editor_prototypes/design-book/src/roadmap.md

 As you complete tasks, check them off here!
 The tasks don't need to be done *well* to be considered completed here: the Bevy community is very good at cleaning up loose strings as we work.

+Feel free to tackle any listed item in any order: foundations and primitives can often be built out well before the features that need them are in place.
+This list is not "all of the features that the editor will have": other stages will follow as these features are added.
+It's best not to plan too far in advance!

 ## Stage 0: Hello Project

 - [x] make a repo